chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 [Westlake Securities](https://www.westlakesecurities.com/westlake-approach/) is a boutique middle market investment bank founded in 2003 and headquartered in Austin, Texas.
 I served as an Equity Research Analyst Intern in Fall 2024, where I produced research on energy and industrials sectors equities.

-### Technology Consultant, James A Baker Coaching
+### Founder and Consultant, ArdentOperations SMB Consulting

+I founded ArdentOperatins as a pro-bono consultancy that guides small and mid-sized businesses to implement effective operations-and-technology solutions.
 From December 2023 to May 2024, I served as a technology consultant for [James A. Baker Coaching](https://jamesabakercoaching.com/).

 ## University Leadership